petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/scaling-the-liferay-service.md

 ### Setting the Maximum Number of Additional Instances

-By default, you can increase the number of instances for the `liferay` service up to 10.
-You can, however, override this default to use more instances if necessary.
-You must make changes in two places to accomplish this.
+To define the maximum number of additional instances,

 1. Set the `LCP_HAPROXY_SERVER_TEMPLATE_BACKEND_NUM` [environment variable](../reference/defining-environment-variables.md) in your [web server service](../platform-services/web-server-service.md) to the highest *total* number needed.
 The `liferay` service may not scale beyond the maximum number of instances defined in `LCP_HAPROXY_SERVER_TEMPLATE_BACKEND_NUM` automatically or manually (10 by default).
+The maximum possible number is 50 instances (1 base instance and 49 additional instances).

 1. On the Liferay service's *Scale* tab, update the number in *Max number of additional instances* to the desired value.